 A student, who has been expelled subject to reconsideration after a specific period of time, may not seek reconsideration of the action until the time specified by the expulsion action has elapsed.
 Any premature request for reconsideration shall be returned to the former student.
 Any request for reconsideration of any expulsion shall be made in writing to the Board of Trustees.
 The request for reconsideration shall be labeled as such, and must state each ground on which the student seeks reconsideration of the Board of Trustees' expulsion decision.
-The Chancellor or designee shall review the request for reconsideration, to assure that the request satisfies the requirements of Reconsideration and that all pertinent information is available for the Board of Trustees.
+The Chancellor or designee shall review the request for reconsideration, together with the record of the hearing and the documents relating to the expulsion, to assure that the request satisfies the requirements of Reconsideration and that all pertinent information is available for the Board of Trustees.